How much physical activity should we do?

 Even a little is better than none

 If you are starting to exercise or trying a new activity for the first time, the good news is that even increasing your activity levels in small increments of 10 minutes or more can lead to significant health benefits.
 Don’t be put off by unrealistic targets.
 Start off with something easy and increase the intensity and frequency of exercise over time as your confidence levels and ability improves.
+Find more about blair supply usa here.

 Different types of exercise and what they do